firesidetoolkit/firesidetoolkit.github.io/support.md

 screen will appear.
 Click the "Save" button on the bottom right side of the screen to save your Path Group.

-### Adding Paths or Path Groups to a Tier
+### Adding Paths, Path Groups, or Hubs to a Tier
 On the left side of the "Edit Path Group" you will see the "Paths Not in this Group" list and the "Add to Tier" drop down menu.
 From the "Add to Tier" drop down menu, select which tier you would like to add to.
-Select any number of Paths or Path Groups you would like to add to the tier from the "Paths Not in this Group" list.
-If you select a Path or Path Group you did not mean to, click it again and it will be removed from the selection to be added.
+Select any number of Paths, Path Groups, or Hubs you would like to add to the tier from the "Paths Not in this Group" list.
+If you select a Path, Path Group, or Hub you did not mean to, click it again and it will be removed from the selection to be added.
 Before you add your selection, note the "Tier Information" section to the right of the "Paths in this Group" list.
 You may adjust the "Path Weight" field to increase your selection's chance of being selected by the Path Group compared to other Paths or